ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 In the experiment, all the resistance was recorded according with the temperature from 30°C to 110°C.
 The experiment was carried out by using a temperature oven to record the temperature and resistance.
 The value of Ravr(theory) was taken from the given table with B constant value of 3950.
 The value of R(prac) was measured practical with 100kohm of resistor.

-The resistance value was transform to linear format before finding a suitable B constant value.
+The graph was transform to linear graph before finding a suitable B constant value.
 To transform from non-linear to linear, the y-axis element was plot as **ln y** which is the resistance value.
 Below shows the formula how to transform from non-linear graph to linear graph.
 The linear graph was plot using this formula.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/graph%20formula.png)